herbiebradley/herbiebradley.github.io/about.md

 layout: default
 title: About
 header-title: About
-description: i think about AGI
+description: I think about AGI
 #type: about
 #permalink: /about
 permalink: /